 DON’T GO BEHIND PEOPLE’S BACKS

-If your teenager tells you something about a friend and you don’t think it’s right to keep quiet about it, you have to explain why you feel that way.
-It’s not about telling tales – it’s about caring what happens.
-Your teenager has chosen to tell you, so they’re probably hoping, that you’ll act on the information.
-Let your child know what you’re intending to do, so that they don’t feel that you’re breaking a confidence.
+If your teenager tells you something about a friend and you don’t think it’s right to keep quiet about it, you need to explain why.
+It’s not about telling tales: it’s about caring.
+Your teenager has chosen to tell you so they’re probably hoping, in their heart of hearts, that you’ll do something.
+Tell them what you’re intending to do and why, so that they don’t feel you’re breaking a confidence.

 If I had a friend who drank a lot, I’d tell my parents.
 But I don’t think they’d do anything.

 At some point in their childhood, one in every five children in Sweden will experience having a parent with alcohol problems.
 The environment for children living in a family where one or more adults drinks too much is often a vulnerable and unpredictable one.
 There is an increased risk that the child will have poorer health, problems with social relationships, and of their educational outcomes deteriorating.

 It can be difficult to know what to do and how you can best support children and young people who are having a hard time at home.
 But remember that you don’t have to solve all of the problems in one go.

 Just being there for them as a secure adult can make a big difference, and simple actions can mean a lot – things like asking how their day went, setting an extra plate at the table, or offering them a lift home from training.

 It can be a good idea to share your thoughts and concerns with other adults who have experience of supporting children.
 There are also a number of different organisations who are used to talking both to teenagers and parents.
 You’ll find some suggestions on this page.